ararobo/GN10Mainboard/README.md

 - 1 SPI communication port
 - 1 I2C communication port
 - 1 UART communication port
-- 1 USB-type-C STM32-UART x2 interface via dual USB-Serial conversion
+- 1 USB-type-C for STM32-UART

 Other
-- 1 gyro
 - Mode can be switched by DIP switch-4P

 Indicators